gassbanterr/orbiscast/README.md

 ### Docker

 In the repo is a provided `compose.yml` file that can be used to run the bot.
-Download the file and fill in the required environment variables or create a `.env` file in the same directory as the `compose.yml` file.
+Copy the file and fill in the required environment variables or create a `.env` file in the same directory as the `compose.yml` file.

 Then, run the following command to start the bot: